 iPortal

-The Indigenous Studies Portal (iPortal) is a database of full-text electronic resources such as books, articles, theses and documents as well as digitized materials such as photographs, archival resources, maps, etc. focusing primarily on First Nations and Aboriginals of Canada with a secondary focus on North American materials and beyond.
+The Indigenous Studies Portal (iPortal) is a database of full-text electronic resources such as books, articles, theses and documents as well as digitized materials such as photographs, archival resources, maps, etc. focusing primarily on First Nations, Métis and Inuit in Canada with a secondary focus on Indigenous people of Turtle Island and beyond.

 Indigenous Canada, a Massive Open Online Course (MOOC) by the University of Alberta